typesense/typesense-website/typesense.org/api.html.md

       ```javascript
         /*
-         *  Our Javascript client library works both on the client and the browser.
+         *  Our Javascript client library works on both the client and the browser.
-         *  When use the library on the browser, please be sure to use the
+         *  When using the library on the browser, please be sure to use the
-         *  search-only API Key rather than the master API key, since the latter
+         *  search-only API Key rather than the master API key since the latter
-         *  has access to operate on collections and documents which is something
-         *  you probably don't want to allow client libraries to do.
+         *  has write access to Typesense and you don't want to expose that.
-         *
          */
         let client = new Typesense.Client({
           'masterNode': {